 |PSY434-G Communication, relations and interaction in practice 15 sp

 Several pedagogical work methods will be used during the study programme:

 Lectures are given by the regular teachers and by invited guest lecturers.
 Both experience-based and research-based imparting of knowledge are emphasized.
-Lectures may be given both digitally and in traditional classrooms/auditoriums.

 Seminars will be arranged in various courses in order to encourage and facilitate dialogue and exchange of experiences.
-Participation in seminars is compulsory.

 Various forms of group work will be used during the study programme.
 In general, group work is used as an arena for the students to have interdisciplinary discussions to solve specific problems, and as an opportunity for developing skills and competence in interaction with fellow students.
 The groups facilitate time for reflection and individual feed-back.